Adirow/patient-fundraising-demo/README.md

 You may need to set system settings to run the code.
 On Mac, if your first attempt throws an error, you may need to go to System Settings -> Privacy & Security, and click "Allow Anyway" when you see something like "edr.darwin-arm64.node was blocked...".

 You may also interact with the program by lanuching a console.
+`npx hardhat console --network localhost`